NASA’s Mars rover ‘Perseverance’ lands with the help of Quebec-born engineer

 “We’ve only been flying on Earth for about 100 years,” she said.
 “And now we’re going to fly on another planet.”

-The systems engineer said the operation’s goal is to look for signs of ancient life on the planet.
+The systems engineer said the operation’s goal is to look for signs of ancient life on Mars.

-Over the next two years, Percy, as the rover is nicknamed, will use its seven-foot (two-metre) arm to drill down and collect rock samples with possible signs of bygone microscopic life and get the samples back to Earth as early as 2031.
+Over the next two years, Perseverance will use its seven-foot (two-metre) arm to drill down and collect rock samples with possible signs of bygone microscopic life and get the samples back to Earth as early as 2031.

 — With files from the Associated Press